 Is this the day?
 Is this the beginning of the end?
 There is no time to wonder.
 No time to ask why is it happening, why is it finally happening.
 There is time only for fear, for the piercing pain of panic.
 Do we pray?
 Or do we merely run now and pray later?
 Will there be a later?
 Or is this the day?

 This is the opening narration for the original Outer Limits episode “The Architects of Fear” where a group of scientists fake an alien invasion in an attempt to forestall escalating international tensions and a potential nuclear holocaust.
 We took in the Dark Knight over the weekend and this quote could have opened the third act of the film where the Joker is threatening the Gotham City with widespread destruction.

 The Dark Knight is a dark film about a city fighting a terrorist. it’s one of the grimmest movies I have seen in a while.
 It’s not as downbeat as “Seconds” but certainly the “Empire Strikes Back” may be the last mass market film to end on so low a note.
 It’s very well done but definitely a movie with adult themes.

 Heath Ledger’s performance is chilling.
-His Joker reminded me of Lewis Black on a rant (who they should consider now that this will be Ledger’s last role).
+His Joker reminded me of Lewis Black on a rant (who they should consider now that this was Ledger’s last role).
 It becomes clear that the Joker is truly an agent of chaos, his real goal is for the citizens of Gotham City to lose their faith in orderly society (“the hidden conspiracy of goodwill”) and descend into anomie.
 I viewed It as a cautionary tale for any free society fighting terrorism.